-When to Bring Google Ads In-House: Stop Paying Agency Fees for "Maintenance"
+In-House vs Agency PPC: When to Bring Google Ads In-House and Stop Paying Fees for 'Maintenance'

 Businesses "graduate" from full-service PPC agencies when their ppc account structure stabilizes and automation handles daily optimization effectively.